Whiteknight/StoneFruit/docs/v3/scripting.md

 ### A Note on Errors

-When the runloop catches an unhandled exception, it will execute the `EngineError` script which usually will show the exception message and stack trace to the user.
+When the runloop receives an error or catches an unhandled exception, it will execute the `EngineError` script which usually will show the exception message and stack trace to the user.
 However, if the `EngineError` script also causes an error to be thrown, an error circle could occur that would hang the application.

 To prevent this, StoneFruit keeps track of the current error during the `EngineError` script.
 If another error is thrown in the middle of the script the runloop will panic, display *a very stern message* and will terminate immediately.
 This behavior is not scripted and cannot be overridden.